NajaAFonseca/FriendshipTable-/_posts/2022-11-03-snake-game.md

       }
     }

+    // moving the snake and adding to its body if it eats
-    function move_snake() {
+    // adding score if the snake eats function move_snake() {
       // Create the new Snake's head
       const head = {x: snake[0].x + dx, y: snake[0].y + dy};